Wal33D/nhtsa-vin-decoder/README.md

 ```

 ### Online Mode (Full NHTSA Data)
-All of the above PLUS safety ratings, recalls, NCAP data, and more.
+All of the above PLUS safety ratings, NCAP data, and more.

+### Looking for Recall Data?
+For vehicle recall information, check out our sister project: [NHTSA Recall Lookup](https://github.com/Wal33D/nhtsa-recall-lookup)

 ## 💻 Quick Start